shopozor/services/README.md

 ## Introduction

 In the past, we made evaluations on many existing open source software that we could wrap and use as our backend.
-Our last attempts were with `vue-storefront` and `saleor`.
+Our last attempts were with [vuestorefront](https://www.vuestorefront.io/) and [saleor](https://getsaleor.com/).
 The latter was the most developped of our attempts.
 It was almost sure that it would be our production backend.

 However, `saleor` is written in python and builds up its graphql API with graphene.
 That has the following disadvantages: